yarlson/aerie/README.md

 ```

 Required flags:
 - `--host, -H`: The IP address of the target server
 - `--user, -u`: The username for the new user to be created

 Optional flags:
 - `--ssh-key, -k`: Path to the SSH public key file for the new user
 - `--root-key, -r`: Path to the root SSH private key file

 Example:
 ```
 ./aerie --host 192.168.1.100 --user newadmin --ssh-key ~/.ssh/id_rsa.pub --root-key ~/.ssh/root_id_rsa
 ```

+## 🔑 SSH Key Handling

+Aerie provides flexible options for SSH key management:

+### Root SSH Key
+- If `--root-key` is provided, Aerie will use this key to connect to the server as root.
+- If not provided, Aerie will search for a suitable SSH key in the following order:
+  1. `~/.ssh/id_rsa`
+  2. `~/.ssh/id_ecdsa`
+  3. `~/.ssh/id_ed25519`
+- If no suitable key is found, Aerie will return an error.

+### New User SSH Key
+- If `--ssh-key` is provided, Aerie will use this key for the new user.
+- If not provided, Aerie will search for a suitable SSH key in the same order as the root key.
+- If no suitable key is found for the new user, Aerie will use the root key for the new user.

+This flexible approach allows Aerie to work with your existing SSH setup while providing options for custom key paths when needed.

 ## ⚙️ Configuration